-Jacquie Walker is an award-winning anchor & reporter who has been inducted into the Buffalo Broadcasters’ Hall of Fame and will be inducted into the New York State Broadcasters’ Hall of Fame in October 2021.
+Jacquie Walker is an award-winning anchor & reporter who has been inducted into the New York State Broadcasters’ Hall of Fame and the Buffalo Broadcasters’ Hall of Fame.
 In 2018, she was presented with the prestigious Silver Circle Award by the National Academy of Television Arts & Sciences for significant contributions to the television industry and the community.
 She is the longest-tenured news anchor at one station in Buffalo broadcast history.
 She joined WIVB-TV more than 38 years ago and brings an experienced perspective to the day-to-day challenges, decisions, and activities that provide the heartbeat of the News 4 newsroom — and shape the course of our television and digital news serving Western New York.

 - Currently anchors the number one-rated News 4 at 5, News 4 at 5:30, News 4 at 6, and News 4 at 11.